Information Governace - UK GDPR Headlines

 - Tighter rules where consent is the basis for processing

 The British Medical Association has published guidance at: https://www.bma.org.uk/advice/employment/ethics/confidentiality-and-health-records/general-data-protection-regulation-gdpr

 The information commissioners office, who regulate data protection law, have published a couple of check lists which may be helpful, https://ico.org.uk/for-organisations/resources-and-support/data-protection-self-assessment/

-They also have GDPR specific webpages at: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr
+They also have UK GDPR specific webpages at: https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr